Guido Keller

-Guido Keller (6 February 1892 - 9 November 1929) was an Italian aviator and political activist who was closely associated with Gabriele D’Annunzio and played an important role in the seizure of Fiume in 1919.
+Guido Keller (6 February 1892 – 9 November 1929) was an Italian aviator and political activist who was closely associated with Gabriele D’Annunzio and played an important role in the seizure of Fiume in 1919.

 Early life

 Guido Keller was born in Milan on 6 February 1892 into a family of the local aristocracy with Swiss origins.
-As a teenager he attended the Swiss college of Trotzen but was expelled for his lack of discipline.
+As a teenager, he attended the Swiss college of Trotzen, but was expelled for his lack of discipline.

 First World War

 The outbreak of the First World War saw him serve as a lieutenant in the Royal Italian Army.
 Attracted by flying, he obtained his pilot's licence at the civilian flying club at the Torino-Mirafiori airfield.
-After further practice he was assigned the rank of lieutenant in the Corpo Aeronautico Militare on 1 December 1915, flying :it:SAML/Aviatik B.I aircraft from the Verona-Tombetta airfield, as part of the :it:4ª Squadriglia caccia which became, from 15 April 1916 the :it:73ª Squadriglia.
+After further practice he was assigned the rank of lieutenant in the Corpo Aeronautico Militare on 1 December 1915, flying Aviatik B.I aircraft from the Verona-Tombetta airfield, as part of the Squadriglia caccia which became, from 15 April 1916 the Squadriglia.

 During a night flight over Desenzano he was mistakenly attacked by an Italian seaplane-fighter, which he was only able to disengage from through a series of difficult manoeuvres.
 On landing he claimed that the damage to his plane had been caused by enemy aircraft, so as to cover up the mistake of his Italian fellow-aviator.
-In 1916 he was licensed to fly :it:Nieuport-Macchi Ni.10 and Nieuport Ni.11 fighters, built under licence by Macchi di Varese.
-In February 1917 he as assigned to the :it:80ª Squadriglia caccia.
-Here he challenged an Austro-Hungarian pilot to a weaponless single combat, in which the winner would be the pilot who succeeded in taking his opponent's tail.
+In 1916, he was licensed to fly Nieuport-Macchi Ni-10 and Nieuport Ni-11 fighters, built under licence by Macchi di Varese.
+In February 1917, he was assigned to the Squadriglia caccia.
+Here, he challenged an Austro-Hungarian pilot to a weaponless single combat, in which the winner would be the pilot who succeeded in taking his opponent's tail.
 Keller won the challenge, after which his plane was accompanied back to the Italian lines by an escort of Austro-Hungarian aircraft.